0x1eef/trip.rb/README.md

 #### <a id='stacktrace-analyzer-usage'>Usage</a>

 First install the trip.rb and the paint gems.
-The paint gem is used for colorized output by the stacktrace analyzer.
+The paint gem is used for colorized output by the analyzer.

 ```
 gem install trip.rb paint
 ```

 The analyzer can be required as `trip/analyzer`.
 Requiring `trip` won't require the analyzer.

 ```ruby